-Donal Watkin, Chief Executive of the Association of Charitable Organisations (ACO) and Paul Carbury, CEO of Smallwood Trust, explain how they’re working alongside the sector to transform grantmaking to individuals.
+In this guest blog Donal Watkin, Chief Executive of Association of Charitable Organisations and Paul Carbury, CEO of Smallwood Trust discuss the collaborative project to develop an online grants portal for the sector, by the sector.

 The pandemic has not only highlighted the urgent need of millions of people facing financial hardship across the UK, but also the urgent need for digital transformation within the grantmaking sector - to enable organisations to quickly get financial support to the people that need it, when they need it.